BruceMcRooster/crazyflie-apriltag-tracking/README.md

 Whenever you want to work on this project in the terminal, you'll want to run that `source` command again.
 That will make sure all the things you install are available to your code.

+[^1]: You can actually put your virtual environment anywhere and name it anything, but I like to keep my virtual environment with my project.

 #### Install NumPy
 The library we need to get the drone flying is called NumPy.
 You can install by running this command (with your virtual environment activated, if you have one).